-New Zealand is one of many countries who offers a home to refugees and people with high need such as medically disabled, women-at-risk, and protection cases as identified by the United Nations High Commissioner for Refugees.
+New Zealand is one of many countries which offer a home to refugees and people with high need such as medically disabled, women at risk, and protection cases as identified by the United Nations High Commissioner for Refugees.

 What is a refugee?

 Any person who, owing to a well founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his/her nationality and is unable, or owing to such fear, is unwilling to avail himself/herself of the protection of that country.
 1951 Refugee Convention

 The refugee experience